bhauman/figwheel-main/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways to contribute to Figwheel Main, whether it's improving documentation, reporting issues, suggesting new features, or contributing code.
+There are many ways to contribute to FigwheelMain, whether it's improving documentation, reporting issues, suggesting new features, or contributing code.
 Here's how you can get started:

 ### Reporting Bugs

-If you find a bug in Figwheel Main, please open an issue with the following information:
+If you find a bug in FigwheelMain, please open an issue with the following information:

 - **A clear and descriptive title**
 - **A detailed description** of the problem
 - **Steps to reproduce the issue**
 - **Expected vs. actual behavior**
-- **Environment information** (e.g., OS, version of Figwheel Main, etc.)
+- **Environment information** (e.g., OS, version of FigwheelMain, etc.)

 Before creating a new issue, please search existing issues to see if someone else has already reported the problem.

 ### Suggesting Enhancements

-Have an idea to make Figwheel Main better?
+Have an idea to make FigwheelMain better?
 We'd love to hear it!
 When suggesting enhancements, please:

 - Provide a clear and descriptive title
 - Describe the enhancement in detail